Post last updated: August 3rd, 2020

 WHAT TO PLANT FOR THE MONARCH BUTTERFLY

-Nectar Plants — Agastache ‘Ava,’ Bottlebrush (Callistemon spp.), Butterfly Bush, Brazilian Verbena, Joe Pye weed, Mexican Sunflower (Tithonia), Milkweed (Asclepias), Purple Coneflower and Zinnia.
+Nectar Plants — Agastache ‘Ava,’ Bottlebrush (Callistemon spp.), Butterfly Bush (Buddleja), Brazilian Verbena (Verbena brasiliensis), Joe Pye weed (Eutrochium purpureum), Mexican Sunflower (Tithonia), Milkweed (Asclepias), Purple Coneflower (Echinacea purpurea) and Zinnia (Zinnia Elegans).

 Monarchs are considered threatened.
 Grow milkweed!